LeslieAyacocho/Axie-Energy-Counter/README.md

 Bloodmoon Curse indicator:
 ![alt text](https://github.com/LeslieAyacocho/Axie-Energy-Counter/blob/main/Screenshots/Capture3.PNG)

-This is fan made project and NOT affiliated with Axie Infinity
+This is a fan made project and NOT affiliated with Axie Infinity